Let's Try Being in Love: Background

-Since 2013, Hayes stopped his music career and tried to build stand-up comedy career.
+In 2013, Hayes stopped his music career and tried to build stand-up comedy career.
 At the same time, he kept creating short singing videos in his social media accounts for his fans.
 In 2018 Hayes briefly returned on stage with one-off performance of two songs, including "I Knew I Loved You".
 In 2019, Hayes featured on Cub Sport’s single “I Never Cried So Much in My Whole Life”.
 He did not appear in the official video.
 In 2020 he recorded a new version of "Truly Madly Deeply" with slightly modified lyrics.
 The video of his studio performance was released on YouTube on 24 April.

 After his hiatus, Hayes released "Let's Try Being in Love", his first single in a decade.
 Referred to as a "queer anthem" by NME, in promotional interviews, Hayes explained “I’ve been married to Richard [Cullen] for almost 17 years, [and] I’m in this really comfortable place in my life.
 But at the same time at mid-life I’m grieving the fact I never got to celebrate who I really was at the period of my life where I was most famous.
 I look at this world we live in now where someone like Lil Nas X can push forward his true self, full of pride and self-love and have the chance to be loved for who he truly is [...]
 A lot of the time I was my most famous, I was deeply sad."

 On 15 July 2022, the Louis La Roche remix was released.